 - a.
 The tests described in Articles 13.4.2 to 13.4.7 must be carried out on every survival cell intended for use.
 During these tests (on deflections greater than 3.0mm), the deflection across the inner surfaces must not exceed 120% of the deflection obtained on the survival cell used for the tests described in Articles 13.3.1 and 13.3.2. - b.
 The tests described in Articles 13.4.8 13.4.9 and 13.4.11 must be carried out on the survival cell used for the tests described in Articles 13.3.1 and 13.3.2. - c.
-The tests described will be carried out before the Zylon panels described in 12.3.2 and 12.3.3 have been fitted. - Deflections and deformations will be measured at the centre of area of the load pad unless otherwise stated. - d.
+Deflections and deformations will be measured at the centre of area of the load pad unless otherwise stated. - d.
 All peak loads must be applied in less than three minutes, through a ball jointed junction at the centre of area of the pad and maintained for 30 seconds. - e.
 All tests must be carried out by using measuring equipment which has been calibrated to the satisfaction of the FIA technical delegate. - f.
 A radius of 3mm is permissible on the edges of all load pads and rubber 3mm thick may be placed between them and the test structure. - g.
 For the tests described in Articles 13.4, the survival cells must always be produced in an identical condition in order that their mass may be compared.
 If the mass differs by more than 5% from the one subjected to the impact test described in Article 13.2 further frontal and side impact tests and roll structure tests must be carried out. - h.
-Any significant modification introduced into any of the structures tested shall require that part to pass a further test. - i.
-The Survival cell may be mounted in any orientation provided that the mounting arrangement does not increase the strength or stiffness of the survival cell being tested.
+Any significant modification introduced into any of the structures tested shall require that part to pass a further test. - The Survival cell may be mounted in any orientation provided that the mounting arrangement does not increase the strength or stiffness of the survival cell being tested.